krwndbbs/MOLEQL/README.md

-- I initially thought programming in OpenGL might be beyond me, but then I discovered the book by Lee Stemkoski and Michael Pascale, "Developing Graphics Frameworks with Python and OpenGL" which I downloaded from the Taylor & Francis Open Access [*site*](https://www.taylorfrancis.com/books/oa-mono/10.1201/9781003181378/developing-graphics-frameworks-python-opengl-lee-stemkoski-michael-pascale).
+- I initially thought programming in OpenGL might be beyond me, but then I discovered the book by Lee Stemkoski and Michael Pascale, "Developing Graphics Frameworks with Python and OpenGL" which I downloaded from the Taylor & Francis [*Open Access webpage*](https://www.taylorfrancis.com/books/oa-mono/10.1201/9781003181378/developing-graphics-frameworks-python-opengl-lee-stemkoski-michael-pascale).
+Pygame, rather than PyQt, was used for input control, windowing, and image loading, and the associated code for the book chapters may be found at [*this webpage*](https://github.com/ax-va/PyOpenGL-Pygame-Stemkoski-Pascale-2021).

 ## Contributions